hoanganhduc/hoanganhduc.github.io/tips.md

   * Some conferences are highly selective, for example, STOC, FOCS, SODA, ICALP, and so on.
   * Quick notification (accept/reject) within around three to six months.
   * Usually having just one round of review.
 Reviewers have no idea whether their comments have been addressed by the authors.
 (Some conferences have "rebuttal phase".)
-  * Provide feedback on how important your results are and whether they "appear" correct.
+  * Reviewers are primarily focused on whether the work is important and superficially appears correct.
-  * You may be invited to submit your results to the speical issue for the conference, which may fast-track the review and publication process.
 * (Recommended) Submit your results to a referred journal.
   * It is common to expand your conference's paper to a journal version.
 (Yes!
 You can publish both conference and journal versions of the same results.)
   * Slow notification (accept/reject) within six months to a year.